z-w123/BSB-coding-test/README.md

 # BSB-coding-test

-Python code for steps 1 -4 of the data processing pipeline can be found in the scripts/ folder
+Python code for steps 1 -4 of the data processing pipeline can be found in the scripts/ folder Please note that 'bedtools' should be installed prior to running.
+This can be installed here: https://bedtools.readthedocs.io/en/latest/content/installation.html

 ## Answers to questions
 1. The control samples are: Samples 1-2 and Samples 4-8 (inclusive) as the breakends have no overlaps with ASISI sites.
 Treated samples are Sample 3 and Samples 9-16 as the breakend files show >0 overlaps with ASISI sites.